LexieData/LexieData.GitHub.io/capstone_project.md

 # Topping the Charts: A Billboard Artist Analysis

 ## All Aboard!
 Music has been a big part of my life.
 I have two college degrees in music and my parents work for BMI, a music royalites company.
 Also, losing the heavy metal icon Ozzy Osbourne last week has inspired me to create a music capstone project for my data analytics studies.
-I am looking at the top songs on the Billboard Chart throughout the years and I'm hoping to see Ozzy or Black Sabbath in there somewhere!
+I am looking at the top songs on the Billboard Charts throughout the years and I'm hoping to see Ozzy or Black Sabbath in there somewhere!
 Let's dive deeper.

 What I learned from this project was:
   1. The earliest year-end #1 Billboard hit was "The Gypsy" by **The Ink Spots** in 1946 and the latest being "Last Night" by **Morgan Wallen** in 2023.
   2.
   3.
-  4.
+  4. **Pop** has become the most popular genre and **Jazz/Swing** stopped being popular after 1962.
-  5.
+  5. **Ozzy Osbourne** showed up as a co-writer on one song but he himself nor **Black Sabbath** ever made the year-end Billboard charts.

 ## The Data